 Like always, the line-up was extremely long at Ryerson University.
-People might think a game for 3rd place would not be hyped or entertaining.
-Well the first two team to take the court that night proved it to be false.
+People might think a game for third-place would not be hyped or entertaining.
+Well, the first two teams to take the court that night proved it to be false.
 It had the crowd on their feet from the start.
 Team 9Now controlled the game from the very beginning – to the end.
 Toronto 3D’s and CIS All-Star Greg Morrow started the game on fire finishing with a game-high 30 points.
-Christian Kabongo took the torch later on and ran with it, as he single handily managed to make the entire gym scream every time he got the ball as he went on a tare for about 3-5 minutes of the game with his scoring & passing, while doing it in a spectacular way.
+Christian Kabongo took the torch later on and ran with it, as he single-handily managed to make the entire gym scream every time he got the ball as he went on a tear for about 3-5 minutes of the game with his scoring & passing while doing it in a spectacular way.
 Luckily for fans since the game was not close – the last couple minutes of the game the players gave each other space to do a dunk showdown for the fans.

 Christian Kabongo’s known as CK, took honors of winning MVP of the game as he finished with 22 points & 13 assist.
 Leading his team to a 98-74 win over CIA Bounce.

 CK took the time to talk to BasketballBuzz after the game saying “ The game went well, I just let the game come to me.
 My teammates showed me, mad love – we just played fun basketball and it just so happens that thanks to God I happened to be the best basketball player in tonight’s game.
 I’m grateful for this tournament, thanks to coach NiKo & Banana (OVO Members) for giving me a chance to play – there are no words to describe how grateful I am.
 As far as Crown league I think it was a beautiful experience, I think it’s a beautiful league and I still feel a lot more pros should play, it would be nice for the city. ”